bobflorian/bobflorian.com/content/posts/thailand/day-05-wednesday-dec-25.md

 # Day 5 - day two, and night two at the hintok river camp at hellfire pass

-we woke up about 600 to the sounds of roosters in the neighborhood
+we woke up about 600 to the sounds of roosters in the neighborhood!

 got dressed and packed for the day of adventure